 Accommodation: Hawley House (en suite stable rooms), Hawley Beach.
 Meals Included: B, L, D.

 Day 14.
 Tuesday 28 September 2021.
 Depart Tasmania.

 This morning we will farewell our fellow travellers and guides and make our way to the airport where we will depart on our homeward journey.
 Note: Flight options and departure points to be confirmed.
 Devonport airport is the closest airport and only 20 mins drive from Hawley House.
-The best flight option is therefore Qantas flight DPO-MEL 09:40-10:45 although there is an earlier flight 06:30-07:35 if participants need to connect to a morning international flight.
-Alternatively, we could depart from Launceston airport to connect with a domestic flight departing around 11am to 1pm (to allow for travel time from the accommodation).
-Flight times based on the 2019 flight schedules and flight time from either DPO or LST to MEL is around 1 hour (some LST-SYD flights are also available with a flight time of around 2 hours).
+The best flight option is therefore Qantas flight DPO-MEL 10:10-11:25 although there is an earlier flight 06:30-07:45 if participants need to connect to a morning international flight.
+Alternatively, we could depart from Launceston airport to connect with a domestic flight (suggest Qantas flight LST-MEL 10:15-11:20 or LST-MEL-SYD 10:15-11:20 and 12:00-13:25) (to allow for travel time from the accommodation).
+Flight times based on the current 2021 flight schedules and flight time from either DPO or LST to MEL is around 1 hour.

 Accommodation: none.
 Meals Included: breakfast.